Legally reviewed by:

 Hold the Right Party Accountable for Your Dog Bite Accident

 No one wants to imagine that a dog might hurt them.
 If you interact with a dog in the care of a dog sitter who behaves violently or mischievously though, you can walk away from the encounter with a serious injury.
 Understanding how to assign liability in these situations can be tricky, but our dog bite attorneys at Setareh Law can help.
+It is important to consider the dog owner’s legal responsibilities and potential liabilities, including the steps that must be taken in the event of a dog bite incident.

-You can discuss your right to a dog bite accident case with one of our personal injury attorneys that also speak Spanish.
+You can discuss your right to a dog bite accident case with one of our personal injury attorneys that also speaks Spanish.
 Call us at (310) 659-1826 or use our online contact form to schedule your case consultation today.